Today’s Golfer Editors Choice Awards 2024

 Matt Fitzpatrick’s shoe of choice this year features Skechers’ Heel Pillow design, delivering comfort, support, and stability while holding your foot securely in place.
 Other key features include lightweight and resilient cushioning made with at least 10% recycled materials, a GripFlex spikeless outsole providing superior traction and stability, and high-performance Resamax cushioning for all-day comfort.

 PAYNTR is the brainchild of former cricket pro David Paynter and ex-Nike Golf man Mike Forsey.
 The duo believe their combined knowledge has enabled them to create a golf shoe better than any other brand, and the 005s are highly impressive.
 As is the case with every pair of PAYNTR shoes we’ve tested, their upper is lightweight, flexible, and supportive.
 It’s made from Clarino Trivela microfibre, a material designed with performance in mind.
 It’s thin and strong yet maintains its luxurious, comfortable feel straight out of the box.
-The high traction outsole is a staple of PAYNTR shoes, and the PMXNITRO+ footbed in the 005 gives significant levels
+The high traction outsole is a staple of PAYNTR shoes, and the PMXNITRO+ footbed in the 005 gives significant levels of cushioning, too.

 At the heart of the Pro/SLX’s tech lies the innovative PWR TRAX System.
 Featuring a molded 3D X-Wing inspired by the stability-enhancing design found in race cars, the system dynamically redistributes energy during the swing, maximizing perimeter stability and traction.